 Najwan Darwish is a poet from Jerusalem, Palestine.
-He has published eight books in Arabic and his work has been translated into over twenty languages.
-The New York Review of Books, which published the English translation of his book Nothing More to Lose (NYRB Poets, 2014) describes him as, “one of the foremost Arabic-language poets of his generation”.
+He has published eight poetry books in Arabic and his work has been translated into over twenty languages.
+New York Review Books, which published the English translation of his books Nothing More to Lose (NYRB Poets, 2014) and Exhausted on the Cross (NYRB Poets, 2021) describes him as, “one of the foremost Arabic-language poets”.

-In 2018, N. Darwish published three collections of poetry: Exhausted on the Cross, When Approaching a Storm and You Are Not a Poet in Granada, all three of which are currently being translated into English and Spanish.
-You Are Not a Poet in Granada was also released in Spanish by Sonámbulos Ediciones (Spain) as artistic book with photography by Cristina Osorio.
+In 2018, N. Darwish published three collections of poetry: Exhausted on the Cross, When Approaching a Storm and You Are Not a Poet in Granada, all three of which were translated or currently under translation into English, Spanish and other languages.
+You Are Not a Poet in Granada was also released in Spanish by Sonámbulos Ediciones as artistic book with photography by Cristina Osorio.